epos-eu/opensource-docker/README.md

 Download the binary file according to your OS.

-Give permissions on `epos-docker-cli` file and move on binary folder from a Terminal (in Linux/MacOS):
+Give permissions on `opensource-docker` file and move on binary folder from a Terminal (in Linux/MacOS):

 ```
-chmod +x epos-docker-cli
+chmod +x opensource-docker
-sudo mv epos-docker-cli /usr/local/bin/epos-docker-cli
+sudo mv opensource-docker /usr/local/bin/opensource-docker
 ```

 ## Usage

 ```
-./epos-docker-cli <command>
+./opensource-docker <command>
 ```

 The `<command>` field value is one of the following listed below: